Implantable Cardioverter Defibrillator

-ICDs are devices that are about the size of a business card and implanted below the collarbone in a pocket
+ICDs are devices that are about the size of a business card and most often implanted below the collarbone in a pocket

 under the skin.
+A different type of defibrillator may be placed along a patient's left side.
 Like pacemakers, ICDs contain a generator containing a computer, battery, and wires called “leads” that usually go through a vein into the heart.
 The leads stay in contact with the heart muscle on one end, while the other end is connected to the generator.
 The battery in the generator lasts 5-8 years and must be replaced when it runs out.

-The ICD is pre-programmed to send signals to the heart.
+The ICD is pre-programmed to record signals from the heart.
 ICDs can be “talked to” with a device that gives doctors information about the person’s heart rhythms and the overall condition of the ICD.
 This follow up is very important to make sure the ICD is working for each patient.